About

 I divide my time between California and Tel Aviv.
 While most of my work is created in my studio in California, both locales greatly influence my work.

 I grew up in Israel and came to the US for graduate school.
 A product of Tel Aviv University and Stanford University, I left the business world twenty years ago to focus on art.
-I have taken classes at different institutions and with excellent teachers (Mel Prest, Jamie Brunson, Jody Mattison, Jerry McLaughlin to name a few).
-My very first teacher, Edwin Salomon, is the one I credit with teaching me the all-important lesson of knowing when a painting is done.
+I have taken classes at different institutions and with excellent teachers (Mel Prest, Jamie Brunson, Jody Mattison, Jerry McLaughlin, Rebecca Crowell to name a few).
+My very first teacher, Edwin Salomon, is the one I credit with teaching me the all-important lesson of knowing when a painting is done when, watching me paint with abandon he yelled "Stop!
+YOU ARE DONE!"
+He scared the life out of me but the lesson was learned.